turibe/swi-prolog-z3/README.md

 ### Attributed Variables.

 Terms with Prolog variables can be asserted as well.
-Prolog attributes will associate the  variables with fresh Z3 constants, and new equalities will be pushed upon unification.
+Prolog attributes are used to associate each variable with a fresh Z3 constant, and new equalities will be pushed upon unification.
 For example:

 ```prolog